Top 13 Android and iOS Apps for Trip Loggings

 If you are traveling in a group or participating in a volunteer project, Tripcast is one of the best trip logging apps to use.
 You can create shared photo albums, so that every member in your group can add the photos that they take on their phone and save them in one place.
 Everyone can view photos and share them with loved ones to keep in touch.
 The app will create a map for you based on photo geotagging, and you can see where you’ve traveled.
 Plus, you can use it on the web as well as on iOS and Android devices.

 Perhaps the greatest feature with the trip logging app Momento is the power to connect all of your posts to a wide range of networks like Instagram, Twitter, Facebook, YouTube, Spotify and even Medium.
 It’s so versatile that it doesn’t only have to be for when you travel.
 It serves as a journal to chronicle everything that you can imagine from pregnancy, work and daily life journals.
 However, the app is only available to download on iOS devices and you must pay a small price to enable some features.

 For those that don’t really care too much for writing but still want to capture their trip moments, Geospike is the app for you.
-The app, which you can download on both the Apple and Google Play stores for free, allows user to log their trips with photos and an interactive map.
+The app, which you can download on the Apple store for free, allows user to log their trips with photos and an interactive map.
 It doesn’t have all the “bells and whistles” as some of the other travel apps, but its strengths are its impressive mapping features and simplicity.
 It has almost zero learning curve, so anyone can use it to log their trips.
 Plus, you can syndicate posts to Facebook, Twitter and Tumblr quickly.